-Popsicles – yes please!
+Popsicles – yes, please!
 Popsicles with alcohol in them— ok, game changer.
 Happy place here I come!
 A perfect idea for this week’s Friday Cocktails!

 I love summer because it’s warm and the days are long.
 I also like to have a cocktail occasionally but in the summer I enjoy lighter, icier, colder drinks.

-One of my favorite cocktail is a French 75 so when I saw all of the different boozy popsicles it was one of the first things I thought of to try and make into a popsicle.
+One of my favorite cocktails is a French 75 so when I saw all of the different boozy popsicles it was one of the first things I thought of to try and make into a popsicle.
 Several people have done it successfully; I’ve seen the pictures.

 But alas, I have tried several times and cannot get them to freeze solid enough to actually eat like a popsicle.
 (Kind of wondering if this is why all the pictures that I’ve seen are of the popsicles either in a glass or laying flat?)